esghif/drlnd/p2_continuous-control/README.md

 Go to the project folder:

-> cd drlnd/p1_navigation
+> cd drlnd/p2_continuous-control

-Download the simulator from [Banana_Linux.zip](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip) to the `p1_navigation` folder and unzip locally:
+Download the simulator from [Reacher_Linux.zip](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip) to the `p2_navigation` folder and unzip locally:

-> unzip Banana_Linux.zip
+> unzip Reacher_Linux.zip

 ### How to Run